 In a District with a Support Group, the District meeting is a meeting of adult Leaders held at regular intervals.
-Meetings might be held monthly or quarterly and if quarterly might be helpfully supplemented by Skype meetings, depending on what is happening in the District.
+Meetings might be held monthly or quarterly and if quarterly might be helpfully supplemented by virtual meetings (e.g. using Zoom), depending on what is happening in the District.
 As part of your annual planning cycle it is efficient to set provisional dates for the year in advance.
 However avoid the temptation to meet for meeting’s sake.
 If the agenda is short or business could be done efficiently on the phone don’t feel you have to hold a face to face meeting.
 Alternatively you could use the date which has been set aside for a social gathering or team activity.

 In some areas where Districts are very small, only one or two Units and/or share the same meeting place, there may not be the need for frequent District meetings.
 In these circumstances meetings can be called for specific purposes such as planning District Camps.
 As an alternative to having a District meeting, Unit Leaders and District Managers might attend the Region meeting or Region workshop or conference.